 DWI Lawyer in Ste.
 Genevieve County, MO

 DWI Lawyer in Ste.
 Genevieve County, MO.
-Getting pulled over and accused of driving while intoxicated is likely one of the worst fears a Ste.
+Getting pulled over and accused of driving while intoxicated is potentially one of the worst experiences a Ste.
 Genevieve County, MO-area driver can have.
-Not only will you be stripped of your driving privileges for a minimum of 60 days, you will have to pay a substantial fine, face raising insurance costs, and have points on your license for years to come.
+Not only will you be stripped of your driving privileges for a minimum of 60 days, you will have to pay a substantial fine, face increased insurance premiums, and have points on your license for years to come.
 Even worse, your reputation in the Ste.
-Genevieve County, MO community or your workplace could take a significant hit, and your ability to potentially travel out of the United States could be limited, as countries such as Canada prohibit travelers with DWI convictions on their record from entering.
+Genevieve County, MO community or your workplace could take a substantial hit, and your ability to potentially travel out of the United States could be limited, as countries such as Canada prohibit travelers with DWI convictions on their record from entering.

 If you have been pulled over and are facing DWI charges, you need a top-tier Ste.
 Genevieve County, MO DWI lawyer on your side right now.
 Call Combs Waterkotte immediately at (314) 900-HELP or contact us online so that we can get to work building your defense right away.
 Our attorneys are available for free, no-obligation consultations where they can discuss the specifics of your case with you and plan your next steps.